irbujam/ss_log_event_monitor/README.md

 - Add --prometheus-listen-on [node-local-ip:port] to your node start-up script
 - Add --prometheus-listen-on to respective component (farmer/controller/cache/plotter) start-up script
 - Use an available and unique port for  each component
-- Add [command line option] -m <http port> to nats-server start script and also add the same nats-server ip/port to  config.txt file
+- Add [command line option] -m <http port> and -n <server name> to nats-server start script (example: nats-server -n ss-nats--my-server1 -m 18080 -c nats.config)
 - Change settings in the config.txt file so that the ip:port are matching to your node, farmer, and nats set-up

 > To enable web access, do the following: